 If the volunteer cancels after being accepted into a work camp:

-• giving notice more than 4 weeks before the workcamp start date – 50% of the Application Fee will be refunded
+- giving notice of more than 4 weeks before the workcamp start date – 50% of the Application Fee will be refunded

-• giving notice less than 4 weeks before the workcamp start date – no refund of Application Fee
+- giving notice of less than 4 weeks before the workcamp start date – no refund of Application Fee

-In all cases IVP will retain your membership fee and you will continue to receive information about events and you will eligible to apply for other workcamps.
-Situations will be reviewed on a case-by-case basis, if extraordinary circumstances can be established.
+In all cases IVP will retain your membership fee and you will continue to receive information about events and be eligible to apply for other workcamps.